material-components/material-components-web/packages/mdc-textfield/README.md

 </div>
 ```

-An input's validity is checked via `checkValidity()` on blur, and the styles are updated
+By default an input's validity is checked via `checkValidity()` on blur, and the styles are updated
 accordingly.
-When using the `required` attribute, an asterisk will be automatically appended to the
+The validity can also be set via the MDCTextfield.valid variable.
+When using the `required`
-label text, as per the spec.
+attribute, an asterisk will be automatically appended to the label text, as per the spec.

 Help text can be used to provide additional validation messages.
 Use
 `mdc-textfield-helptext--validation-msg` to provide styles for using the help text as a validation